kainenewman/kainenewman/README.md

 - 👀 I’m currently learning Fullstack Software Engineering.

-- 🌱 I’m interested in Python, JavaScript, Kotlin and Go!
-(Oh and a little rust ;)
+- 🌱 I’m interested in Python and Javascript (Oh and a little rust ;)

 - 💞️ I’m looking to learn the full software developlemt life-cycle.